TUM-AIMED/hyfed/hyfed-docs/readme/develop_hyfed.md

         """ Aggregate the local betas from the clients to compute global beta """

         try:
-            # get the weighted local betas from the clients, compute the global beta
+            # Ccompute the global beta in the current iteration
             self.global_beta  = self.compute_aggregated_parameter(StatsLocalParameter.BETA, DataType.NUMPY_ARRAY_FLOAT) / self.global_sample_count

             # if this is the last iteration, then prepare the results and tell clients to go to the Result step